 Nestled between the Rhine and Wesser rivers is the ancient German region of Westphalia.
 Westphalia, the home of the name Brabec.
 Hereditary surnames were adopted in this region after the 12th century, and surnames were derived from localities were common.
 Local surnames originally denoted the proprietorship of the village or estate.
 When coupled with the German preposition von, which means from or of, local names can indicate that the initial bearer of the name was an aristocrat.
 The Brabec family originally lived in the duchy of Brabant, which was in what is now Belgium and the Southern Netherlands.

 Early Origins of the Brabec family

 The surname Brabec was first found in Westphalia, where the name could be considered to make a great early contribution to the feudal society which became the backbone of early development of Europe.
 The name became prominent in local affairs and branched into many houses which played important roles in the savage tribal and national conflicts, each group seeking power and status in an ever changing territorial profile.

 Early History of the Brabec family

-Another 337 words (24 lines of text) covering the years 1256, 1776, 1803, 1702 and 1688 are included under the topic Early Brabec History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brabec research.
+Another 169 words (12 lines of text) covering the years 1256, 1776, 1803, 1702 and 1688 are included under the topic Early Brabec History in all our PDF Extended History products and printed products wherever possible.